chinamike65/hugo-tuolesi/content/book5/book5en.md

 Once, Buddha Shakyamuni went to the Nilian Chan River in India.
 At that time, there were more than 500 outsiders by the Nilian Chan River.
 Their meditation practice was very high, and they obtained the eighth concentration of the four meditations and eight meditations.
 This state does not cut off the afflictions, but relies on the power of meditation to temporarily suppress the afflictions, and it feels as if the afflictions are gone.

-When these outsiders saw Shakyamuni, they thought, Shakyamuni has no troubles, and neither do we; when Shakyamuni cut off our troubles, we also cut off our troubles, it’s just that Shakyamuni’s supernatural powers are a little bigger.
+When these outsiders saw Shakyamuni, they thought, Shakyamuni has no afflictions, and neither do we; when Shakyamuni cut off our afflictions, we also cut off our afflictions, it’s just that Shakyamuni’s supernatural powers are a little bigger.

 They have such a misunderstanding, why is that?
 Because the power of meditation completely subdues the defilements, they feel as if they have no defilements.